mlangc/mlangc.github.io/docs/_posts/2025-06-11-thread-sleep0-is-not-for-free.markdown

 CPU has 4 performance and 6 efficiency cores.

 `burnCpuAndSleep0` though exhibits a very different behaviour.
 With 10 threads, the throughput is only slightly better than with
-4 threads, and with 20 threads, we are worse off than with 1 thread.
+4 threads, and with 20 threads, it's worse than with 1 thread.

 ##### Cutting a long story short:
 In performance critical code, I therefore recommend replacing